nextcloud/docker/README.md

 | APACHE_BODY_LIMIT
 | APACHE_DISABLE_REWRITE_IP
 | OVERWRITE*

+[4] Can be specified as a Docker secret or pulled from a file available from within the container.
+See [#docker-secrets](Docker Secrets).

+[5] No = Installation only (i.e. cannot be modified post-installation via variable).

+---

 Set your database connection via auto configuration using the following environment variables.
 You must specify all of the environment variables for a given database or the database environment variables defaults to SQLITE.
 ONLY use one database type!